Guide to Calculating and Graphing Derivatives

-Our graphing calculator can instantly compute the first- and second-order derivatives of a function or parametric expression in focus and can graph them as well.
+Our powerful graphing calculator instantly computes the first- and second-order derivatives of a function or parametric expression currently active (in focus) and can graph them simultaneously.

 Notes on Derivatives